A dashboard in the FullStory app showing session replay metrics and rage clicks

 Traditional web analytics miss the forest for the trees

-That's where session replay comes in.
+That's where a session replay tool comes in.

 Session replay capabilities elevate traditional web analytics tools by showing a complete picture of the user on a website or app.
 They provide all the individual data points you get with a typical analytics tool and how those data points combine to create an experience.
 In other words, session replay helps you definitively answer the question, "What's really happening on my site (or in my application)?"